-- 4HOnline Livestock Enrollment Due Date of May 15th for ALL Livestock/animals required to be enrolled in 4Honline (Beef, Dairy, Goats, Horse & Pony, Sheep, Swine) - FAIR ENTRY DEADLINE is June 30, 2024 - 4-Hers exhibiting beef, dairy, swine, meat goats, dairy goats, sheep, rabbits, and poultry must complete Indiana 4-H Quality Livestock Care or YQCA by June 30th. - Those that miss the Fair Entry and YQCA deadline will have the following consequences: - Livestock: May only show in exhibition and showmanship classes. - Non-livestock: May compete and the highest placing will be a "blue" - Swine may begin unloading at 10 pm on FRIDAY, JULY 19th 8 am Saturday, July 20th. - All species (other than swine) may not unload until 7 AM on Saturday morning. - Livestock show dates have CHANGED for some species make sure to check the schedule on page 3, AND the Auction Eligibility Rules. - ALL NON-LIVESTOCK PROJECTS Check-Out times will be from 9 AM- 12PM CST, July 27th. - All Non-Auction animals will be released between 9 am and 12 pm on Saturday morning following the conclusion of the fair (July 27th) (exception - see swine).
+- 4HOnline Livestock Enrollment Due Date of May 15th for ALL Livestock/animals required to be enrolled in 4Honline (Beef, Dairy, Goats, Horse & Pony, Sheep, Swine) - FAIR ENTRY DEADLINE is June 30, 2025 - 4-Hers exhibiting beef, dairy, swine, meat goats, dairy goats, sheep, rabbits, and poultry must complete Indiana 4-H Quality Livestock Care or YQCA by June 30th. - Swine may begin unloading at 10 pm on FRIDAY, JULY 18th 8 am Saturday, July 19th. - All species (other than swine) may not unload until 6 AM on Saturday morning. - Livestock show times have CHANGED for some species make sure to check the schedule on page 3, AND the Auction Eligibility Rules. - ALL NON-LIVESTOCK PROJECTS Check-Out times will be from 9 AM- 12PM CST, July 26th. - All Non-Auction animals will be released between 9 am and 12 pm on Saturday morning following the conclusion of the fair (July 26th) (exception - see swine).